Sign In Register

 Education

-Tiffin is a highly educated community — 60.6% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
+Tiffin is a highly educated community / 60.6% of adults hold a bachelor's degree or higher, well above the national average of 33.7%.
 98.6% have completed high school.
-Area schools have an average test score of 5.7/10.
+Local schools score 6.2/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Tiffin experiences four distinct seasons with an average temperature of 51°F. Winters average 23°F in January while summers reach 76°F in July.
+With 275 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 35.7 inches.
 Air quality is rated Good with a median AQI of 43.

 Population